Delaware Hourly Paycheck Calculator

 2016Verify with DE DOL

-Delaware generally follows the federal Fair Labor Standards Act (FLSA) for white-collar exemptions.
-Exempt status requires meeting the duties tests and the federal salary-basis threshold; job titles alone don’t confer exemption.
+Delaware follows federal Fair Labor Standards Act (FLSA) rules for white-collar exemptions.
+Exempt status requires meeting the duties tests and the federal salary-basis threshold.
+Job titles alone do not confer exemption.
 Confirm state minimum wage, tip-credit rules, and industry-specific standards when classifying roles and calculating overtime.

-Insert the latest U.S. Census/ACS one-year (or five-year) estimates for Delaware before publishing.
+Insert the latest U.S. Census/ACS one-year or five-year estimates before publishing.

 Year Median Household Income (USD) Source/Notes